 In order for your new UniSSL certificate to work, we first need to confirm you own the domain name(s).
-For Domain Validation (DV) certificates, this means employing or responding to one of 3 simple ownership verification methods.
-For Organization Validation (OV) certificates, there's a little more work needed from the Certificate Authority (CA) issuing the certificate to verify the name/organization and contact credentials as well.
-Extended Validation (EV) certificates have an even more complicated process to verify several other credentials.
+For Domain Validation (DV) certificates, this means using one of two simple ownership verification methods.

 Click 'Download File'.

-Upload the file to the following directory on your domain's server:
+Upload the file to the directory noted on your domain's server.

-Confirm the file is externally accessible at the following URL:
+Confirm the file is externally accessible at the noted URL.